| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: WHAT DOES IT MEAN TO "RECEIVE," "BELIEVE," "CONFESS/PROFESS," AND "CALL UPON"?

-▣ "he who receives whomever I send receives Me" What a powerful statement of the delegated authority of Jesus' disciples.
+▣ "he who receives whomever I send receives Me" What a powerful statement of the delegated authority given to Jesus' disciples.
 It can function on several levels.

 The message about Jesus has life-changing power unrelated to who proclaims it.
 The authority is in the message (i.e., gospel), not the earthly messenger.